-Now I turn to questions and the QUEST operator, which I renamed ASK for sake of consistency with COMMIT.
-The denotation of ASK is provided in (66).
-ASK takes as a complement an interrogative sentence Q, which denotes a set of properties (type $\langle \langle e, \langle s, t \rangle \rangle, t \rangle$), and introduces the presupposition that, for every member of this set P, it is compatible with the speaker's beliefs that P is true at each of the addressee's doxastic alternatives.
-The derivation of a directive clause under ASK is given in (67).
-I assume that the set of properties expressed by a question comes about through the WH operator, which turns the property expressed by its prejacent into a set of properties, 30 as shown in (67b).
+Now I turn to questions and the ASK operator, introduced above in (63).
+ASK takes as a complement an interrogative sentence Q, which denotes a set of properties (type $\langle \langle e, \langle s, t \rangle \rangle, t \rangle$ ), and introduces the presupposition that, for every member of this set P, it is compatible with the speaker's beliefs that P is true at each of the addressee's doxastic alternatives.
+The derivation of a directive clause under ASK is given in (65).
+I assume that the set of properties expressed by a question comes about through the WH operator, which turns the property expressed by its prejacent into a set of properties, as shown in (65b).
 In the sample derivation for a polar question, the resulting set of properties contains a property and its negated counterpart.
-31